(1) Towards global decarbonization through collaboration between Japanese companies and the government

 - June 2021: Presented to Mr. Turgunov, Counsellor of the Council, who visited the JASE-W

-- August 2022: The Chair of the Water Technology Working Group visited Mongolia and handed to the Minister of Environment, and Mr. Kobayashi, Japanese Ambassador to Mongolia
+- August 2022: The Head of the Water Technology Working Group visited Mongolia and handed to the Minister of Environment, and Mr. Kobayashi, Japanese Ambassador to Mongolia